 At Santra Enterprises, we pride ourselves on being able to supply New Zealand consumers with top-of-the-range state-of-the-art premium quality stylish Midea Heat Pumps & Air Conditioning backed by exceptional after sales service support and comprehensive warranty.
 We carry an extensive range of spare parts here in New Zealand which means we can service products promptly if the need arises.

-Midea Heat Pumps & Air Conditioners sold under the Sair brand name for the past 8 years in New Zealand have proven to be extremely reliable and durable in the New Zealand operating environment.
+Midea Heat Pumps & Air Conditioners sold under the Sair brand name for over 8 years in New Zealand have proven to be extremely reliable and durable in the New Zealand operating environment.

 Established in 1968, Midea has grown from what was originally a local workshop into a leading consumer appliance and air conditioning systems manufacturer with worldwide operations.
 40 years of relentless growth has resulted in a global turnover of $22 billion USD in 2011 and consequently the creation of more than 150,000 jobs worldwide.

 Midea believes in rapid response to market demands, cost-efficient operations and customer satisfaction and as a result, wields a comprehensive product portfolio and a vast production capacity to meet these demands.
 Midea's integrated research and manufacturing process helps to enrich lifestyles all over the world through a distinct range of innovative, high quality yet affordable products.